SimonLupart/disco-conv-splade/README.md

 ### Preprocessing

 We provide scripts to preprocess the TopiOCQA conversation data into a format suitable for indexing and retrieval (queries, contexts, relevance labels, etc.).
+By default we use row numbers as id instead of the original conv_turn format.

 ```bash
 python setup_script/parse_topiocqa.py
 ```

 ## 2. 🚀 Inference

-We support two modes of inference: using our prebuilt index or indexing the collection yourself.
+We support two modes of inference: 1.
+(Recommended) Using our prebuilt index, indexed with the checkpoint `naver/splade-cocondenser-ensembledistil`; OR 2.
+Indexing the collection yourself.

 ### Download a Prebuilt SPLADE Index